 The best time to visit Meghalaya is between October and June.
-The state is literally pouring almost all the year round.
+The state is literally pouring almost all the year-round.
 Most tourist destinations in the state receive temperatures that rarely go beyond 30 degrees Celsius, making it a perfect time to visit since the rest of the country is rather experiencing hot summers.

 - Living Root Bridges

 They are possibly the most famous tourist site here.
 Thanks to master-minds that came up with such extra-ordinary concepts of architecture and aesthetics.
-The bridges reside in deep, dense and dark forests of Meghalaya and are mostly drenched with torrential rain almost throughout the entire year.
-Some of the members of the Khasi tribe (natives of the north-eastern region) have been contributing the same via roots of ancient rubber trees.
+The bridges reside in the deep, dense, and dark forests of Meghalaya and are mostly drenched with torrential rain almost throughout the entire year.
+Some of the members of the Khasi tribe (natives of the north-eastern region) have been contributing the same via the roots of ancient rubber trees.
 The bridges can be seen near Cherrapunji and Mawlynnong.

 The Mawlynnong village was named the “Cleanest Village in Asia” by a travel magazine.
 Also often called the “God’s Own Garden”, the village sets some major eco-tourism goals.
 The village is known for its collective unity.
 Not to mention the amazing Sky View platform that the locals have managed to construct from bamboo atop- the highest tree in the forest, nearly 80 feet up.
-It not only gives an accurate picture of the village but also a panoramic view across to Bangladesh.
+It not only gives an accurate picture of the village but also a panoramic view across Bangladesh.

 The border town of Dawki owes its repute to the glistening Umngot River.
 The interesting thing to notice is that there isn’t any security between the International Radcliffe Line border that’s between India and Bangladesh.
 Therefore, locals from both sides can easily mingle!
-A boat ride along the tranquilising river makes you wanna cry.
+A boat ride along the tranquilizing river makes you wanna cry.
 The river is known to be the cleanest river on Earth.
 While driving from Mawlynnong to Dawki, you would want to stop at magnificent Bophill Falls along the way.
 Shnongpdeng village, which isn’t that far from Dawki is a great place to stay.